167. Hume on Causality

 Since this vicious circle is absurd, we see that induction and the laws of nature cannot help the empiricist escape Hume’s conclusion that causality, the most general and fundamental ground of science, is indeed rationally unjustified if we are empiricists.

-It is important to note that Hume doesn’t argue there is no causality in the world.
-What he claims is that we cannot rationally justify our belief in it, that is, we must be causal skeptics or people who admit that we will never know if there are necessary causal relations in nature.
+Scholars debate what exactly Hume wanted to conclude from this analysis (for an overview of some options go here).
+I think the most plausible way to read him is this: Hume doesn’t argue there is no causality in the world.
+What he seems to conclude is that we cannot rationally justify our belief in it, that is, we must be causal skeptics or people who admit that we will never know if there are necessary causal relations in nature.
 However, he does provide a competing account of what causality for us.
 He argues that when we speak of cause and effect we are really speaking of psychological expectations that arise from custom and habit: we are in the custom of being burned by fire and seeing the sun rise every morning.
 The only necessity to be found in this form of causation is psychological necessity which is a feeling of inevitability.
 But this psychological necessity cannot be projected out into the objective order of things with any empirical justification.
 Thus Hume offers us a naturalistic account of how we come to believe that there are necessary connections based on how our minds get habituated to expect certain things after experiencing forms of constant conjunction.

 Questions and Insights for Reflection